v8/v8.dev/src/docs/webassembly-opcode.md

              node->op()->mnemonic(), node->id());
 ```

 Instruction selection is architecture dependent, so we have to add it to the architecture specific instruction selector files too.
-For this codelab we will only focus on the x64 architecture, so [`src/compiler/backend/x64/instruction-selector-x64.cc`](https://cs.chromium.org/chromium/src/v8/src/compiler/backend/x64/instruction-selector-x64.cc)
+For this codelab we only focus on the x64 architecture, so [`src/compiler/backend/x64/instruction-selector-x64.cc`](https://cs.chromium.org/chromium/src/v8/src/compiler/backend/x64/instruction-selector-x64.cc)
 needs to be modified:

 ```diff